-The union agrees not to refer for employment members who fail the Security Clearance process.
+The Union agrees not to refer for employment members who fail the Security Clearance process.

-If the Union is unable to furnish the employer the completed and signed SCIRs within the prescribed time limit, that is, within three working days from when the union receives the Help Requisition (excluding Saturdays, Sundays and Holidays) the employer shall be afforded the right to employ certified tradesmen (permit holders) as are available.
-The union will issue clearance cards to tradespersons hired in these circumstances.
+If the Union is unable to furnish the Employer the completed and signed SCIRs within the prescribed time limit, that is, within three (3) working days from when the Union receives the Help Requisition (excluding Saturdays, Sundays and Holidays) the Employer shall be afforded the right to employ certified tradesperson (permit holders) as are available.
+The Union will issue clearance cards to tradespersons hired in these circumstances.

 8.3 An Employee who voluntarily terminates their employment with an Employer on a Bruce Power LP site shall not be entitled to be referred to another Employer on the same site for a period of thirty (30) days unless both Employers agree.
+For situations where a member is trying to better themselves, conflicts will be referred to a Committee between the Union, Employer, and Owner.